netdata/netdata/collectors/ebpf.plugin/README.md

 mount these filesystems on startup.
 More information can be found in the [ftrace documentation](https://www.kernel.org/doc/Documentation/trace/ftrace.txt).

+## Alerts

+Like other plugins, `eBPF.plugin` also have associated alerts for its charts.
+You can personalize them modifying the file `healt.d/ebpf.conf` using [`edit-config`](/docs/monitor/configure-alarms#edit-health-configuration-files).

+### Default alerts

+The following alerts are enabled by default:

+- retransmit_tcp_error: When at least 2% of packages are retransmitted, `netdata` raises alerts to notify possible network problems.
+- apps_oomkill: When some apps group has an event of [Out Of Memory](#OOM-Killing), `netdata` sends a notification for our users.

+### Silent alerts

+Certain Alerts are of high interest for specific use cases due to a safety policy or development purposes.
+To avoid alert overload, 'netdata' set them [silent](/guides/monitor/stop-notifications-alarms).

+-   task_error: This alert is raised every time a process/thread cannot be created.
+-   mount_call: For security reasons, some companies create policies that does not allow stick drivers to be used, this alert sends notification every time a `mount (2)` or `umount (2)` `syscall` is called.

 ## Performance

 eBPF monitoring is complex and produces a large volume of metrics.
 We've discovered scenarios where the eBPF plugin